Henry John Cambie

-Henry John Cambie (October 25, 1836 in County Tipperary, Ireland – April 23, 1928 in Vancouver, British Columbia, Canada) was a Canadian surveyor and civil engineer and a notable figure in the completion of Canada's transcontinental railway.
+Henry John Cambie (October 25, 1836 – April 23, 1928) was a Canadian surveyor and civil engineer and a notable figure in the completion of Canada's transcontinental railway.
 He was also a notable pioneer resident of Vancouver.

 Life and career

 Cambie was educated in England and emigrated to the Province of Canada as a youth, where he learned to be a surveyor.
-In 1852, he found employment with the Grand Trunk Pacific Railway, moving to the Canadian Pacific Railway (CPR) seven years later.
+In 1852, he found employment with the Grand Trunk Railway, moving to the Canadian Pacific Railway (CPR) seven years later.
 With the Confederation of Canada in 1867, the CPR was contracted to build a transcontinental railway, which would link the new country and the adjacent colonies and territories of British North America.
 With the expansion of the railway into British Columbia, Cambie found himself as the chief surveyor for the CPR in the province.
 In that capacity, Cambie argued for a route through the Fraser Canyon and terminating at the small logging community of Granville on Burrard Inlet.
 He was convinced of the superiority of that route over the alternatives of Howe Sound and Bute Inlet after a trip down the canyon to Granville in 1874.

 Cambie's views prevailed, and in 1876, he was made chief surveyor of the CPR's Pacific Division, a position he would hold for the next four years, following which he was promoted to chief engineer.
 His work completed, Cambie in 1887 settled in Vancouver, which had been incorporated as the successor to Granville the previous year.
 As he recalled in a later interview: